Syllabus

 We begin by choosing to trust each of you individually.
 However, if you cheat, expect to be caught, and expect significant consequences.

-These rules are meant to convey the spirit of our academic integrity expectations.
+These rules convey the spirit of our academic integrity expectations.
 For example, when we say "do not copy" we always mean visually, verbally, electronically, or in any other way, even if you copy and modify it.
 We additionally require you to understand and uphold CMU's more general academic integrity standards.
 If you are unsure of something, just ask us beforehand.
 If you do this and strive to understand the intent of this policy and exercise common sense, you have nothing to worry about.

 • Attempting to 'hack', decompile, disrupt, or misuse the autograder, testing environment, or course tools.